Become a qualified relief staff in early childhood education Join the WSQ Relief Staff Programme so you can learn how to look after the needs of children aged 18 months to 6 years in childcare centres or pre-schools. A training programme developed by the SEED Institute and supported by the Early Chi

 Supervised Field Practicum:

-Other than the Supervised Field Practicum, the remaining modules will be taught online for this intake due to the COVID-19 situation.
+Other than the Supervised Field Practicum, the remaining modules will be taught online via zoom.